Single Checkbox Component

 Adding a Single Checkbox Component

-Configure a Single Checkbox component that asks your end-user End-Users are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. to acknowledge a set of terms and conditions.
+Configure a Single Checkbox component that asks your end-user to acknowledge a set of terms and conditions.
 Then configure a Decisions component to display a button if the end-user agrees to the conditions.

-These instructions assume that you have an open module saved with a title, and a Content or HTML Element component set up with an agreement.
+These instructions assume that you have an open module saved with a title, and an HTML Element component set up with an agreement.

 Configure the Single Checkbox Component